NXTbets Inc

 Stewards fine Racing Bulls after Lawson's CDS failure halts sessions

-The stewards’ decision and reporting emphasized both a technical non-compliance with safety regulations and procedural shortcomings in incident response, prompting enforcement action and recommended follow-up.
+The fallout cost Lawson his on-track program: the car could not be repaired in time for Sprint Qualifying or the Sprint, and he completed only five laps across FP1 and Sprint qualifying.
+The combined ruling and reporting underscored both a technical non-compliance with safety regulations and procedural shortcomings in incident response, prompting enforcement action and recommended follow-up.